jjvanzon/Circular-Language-Spec/broader-view/debugging.md

 -----

-Stepping through a procedure without seeing that you enter a whole tree out of procedures, should be a standard stepping mode.
+Stepping through a command without seeing that you enter a whole tree out of commands, should be a standard stepping mode.